-Table 8 Variables relating to river typology classification (f SEPA, 2012), and contribution of topo-bathymetric LiDAR by ticks.
+Table 8 Variables relating to river typology classification (follo SEPA, 2012), and contribution of topo-bathymetric LiDAR as by ticks. wing from indicated

 Typology characteristics

-Channel gradient √
+Channel gradient \checkmark

-Channel planform √
+Channel planform \checkmark

-Bed profile √
+Bed profile \checkmark

 Bed material type

-Morphology (pools, riffles, bars, etc.) ✓
+Morphology (pools, riffles, bars, etc.) <

-Floodplain (e.g. extensive/confined) V
+Floodplain (e.g. extensive/confined) <

-Riparian zone √
+Riparian zone \checkmark

 Bank status (eroding/stable)

 Dynamic/stable

 Bathymetric LiDAR adds considerable value, as conventional LiDAR would only be able to provide information on planform, vegetation and floodplain.
 There is potential to automate or semi-automate the extraction of some of these variables, although the steps to achieving this should not be underestimated.
 Assuming LiDAR has also been collected over the adjacent floodplain, it is likely that the nature of and connection to the floodplain can be determined.
 Determining whether banks are stable or eroding may be possible from the LiDAR, especially if multi-temporal data is available.
 This may also assist assessing how dynamic the river is.
 However, evidence of abandoned channels, backwater environments, etc. (e.g. visible in hillshade model) in combination with an appreciation of the other characteristics above could provide useful evidence where only a single LiDAR survey is available.
 It is unlikely that type of bed material can be determined directly from bathymetric LiDAR.
 However, with knowledge of the other variables above, and catchment geology, bed material could likely be assessed.
 Accompanying aerial imagery would greatly enhance the determination of typology.
-Expert
+Expert hydromorphological knowledge would be essential to the above processes.